sindresorhus/sindresorhus.github.com/source/pages/apps/faq.md

 ### Why do you only support the latest macOS/iOS version?

 I make apps for fun and supporting older operating system versions is simply no fun.
-It adds a lot of overhead with having to test each update on the older versions, work around bugs Apple will never fix, etc. As a compromise, I provide older versions of my apps for older operating system versions.
+It adds a lot of overhead with having to test each update on the older versions, work around bugs Apple will never fix, etc. As a compromise, I provide [older versions](/apps/older-versions) of my apps for older operating system versions.

+### Why do you create multiple mini menu bar apps instead of one comprehensive “menu bar app”?

+- **Focus:** Easier to make a high-quality app when it's focused on one thing.
+- **Marketing:** Challenging to market an app that does too many different things.
+- **Customization:** Users can install only what they need.
+- **Isolation:** Issues in one app don’t affect others.
+- **Satisfaction:** I like the satisfaction of completing an app.

 ### How can I export, import, sync, or back up the settings in a Mac app?